nanoc/nanoc.app/content/docs/9-migrating-to-30.md

 Filter Arguments
 ----------------

 Filters can now take a hash of arguments.
-The signature of a filter's `#run` method has changed: instead of taking only one option (the content), it takes
+The signature of a filter’s `#run` method has changed: instead of taking only one option (the content), it takes
 two: the content and a hash of arguments.
 For example:

 <pre><code class="language-ruby">
 class MyNanoc3Filter &lt; Nanoc3::Filter
   def run(content, arguments={})
-    # ... code goes here ...
+    # … code goes here …
   end
 end
 </code></pre>